Bounds for the local properties problem for difference sets: Proof of Theorem : A family of upper bounds on g(n, k, l)

-We first make a convenient assumption on the ordering of the indices of $x_1$, \ldots, $x_k$: by using reduced row echelon form to solve $\cC$ (as a system of equations), we can find $d$ distinct indices $i_1$, \ldots, $i_d$ such that every choice of values for $x_{i_1}$, \ldots, $x_{i_d}$ gives a unique solution $(x_1, \ldots, x_k)$ to $\cC$.
+\begin{proof}[Proof of Lemma \ref{lem:bounding-diffs}] We first make a convenient assumption on the ordering of the indices of $x_1$, \ldots, $x_k$: by using reduced row echelon form to solve $\cC$ (as a system of equations), we can find $d$ distinct indices $i_1$, \ldots, $i_d$ such that every choice of values for $x_{i_1}$, \ldots, $x_{i_d}$ gives a unique solution $(x_1, \ldots, x_k)$ to $\cC$.
 We assume without loss of generality that these indices are $1$, \ldots, $d$.

 We can calculate $\abs{A' - A'}$ in the following way: for each pair of indices $(i, j)$ with $1 \leq j < i \leq k$, we say $(i, j)$ corresponds to a \emph{repeated difference} if $\abs{a_i - a_j} = \abs{a_{i'} - a_{j'}}$ for some $(i', j')$ with $1 \leq j' < i' \leq k$ that is lexicographically smaller than $(i, j)$ (i.e., either $i' < i$, or $i' = i$ and $j' < j$), and a \emph{new difference} otherwise.
 Note that if a pair $(i, j)$ corresponds to a repeated difference, then $(a_1, \ldots, a_k)$ satisfies a nondegenerate difference equality of the form